vigo/textmate-twitterbootstrap.tmbundle/README.md

 # TextMate Html Bundle for Twitter's Bootstrap

+# This bundle is out-dated! [not maintaining at all]

 This is un-offical bundle for [Twitter's Bootstrap][bootstrap].

 Well, this bundle helps you to use great features of Twitter's Bootstrap